-Tomorrow’s business success is increasingly dependent on the ability of leaders to communicate vision, align resources and develop the talent needed to execute strategy.
-STRAT 3.0, a unique professional development program from Moraine Park, goes beyond traditional training, integrating critical reflection and feedback, stretch assignments, experiential learning, and one-on-one personal coaching to accelerate individual performance.
-Leaders emerge with an enterprise-wide view of their organization while developing the skills needed to inspire, influence and motivate their team to achieve breakthrough results.
+STRAT 3.0, a unique business strategy program, goes beyond traditional training, integrating critical reflection and feedback,stretch assignments, experiential learning, and 1:1 personal coaching to accelerate individual performance.
+Leaders emerge with an enterprise-wide view of their organization while developing the skills needed to inspire, influence & motivate their team to achieve breakthrough results.

 The Keystones of STRAT 3.0